Maria1709/Python-Project.py/README.md

 ![PIC13](images/snip13.PNG)

-The above scatterplot plots the Iris data
+The above scatterplot plots the Iris data in both sepal length and sepal width.